Reading time: 35 minutes

 Well, I would ask you to reconsider.

-Because ‘better communication’ does not mean more calls/emails.
+Because ‘better communication’ does not mean more calls or emails.
 It means targeted and pertinent communication at the right time!

-Businesses could shoot out an email if a customer has not returned for their periodic purchase and win them back.
+Businesses could send an email to customers who have not returned their periodic purchases to win them back.

 For advocacy organizations, it could mean reaching out to a specific list of supporters who are more likely to turn up for an event.

-And hey, such targeted communication is quite easy to do – with the right segmentation.
-In this chapter we will see how you can segment and target your audience to get more from them.
+And hey, such targeted communication is quite easy to do – with the right list segmentation.
+In this chapter, we will see how you can segment and target your audience to get more from them.

 Absolutely!